-Learn how and why to teach proper pencil grip in this blog post and accompanying videos from Jenny Phillips, founder of The Good and the Beautiful homeschool curriculum.
+Learn how and why to teach correct pencil grip in this blog post and accompanying videos from Jenny Phillips, founder of The Good and the Beautiful homeschool curriculum.

-Then, to practice proper pencil grip with your little ones, download these free pages from our best-selling Doodles & Pre-writing for Littles handwriting books.
+Then practice the best pencil grip with your little ones with these free handwriting pages from our best-selling Doodles & Pre-writing for Littles handwriting books.

 What Is a Good Pencil Grip?